spatie/typescript-transformer/README.md

 }
 ```

-Also this attribute can be used to type an object, but this time the types can be PHP types:
+Also, this attribute can be used to type an object, but this time the types can be PHP types:

 ```php
 class Types